Klaider/History/README.md

 # Klaider Animekist History

-Unfortunately my profile is messed around internet, so I decided to create a note to comprove what I did.
+My profile is split and sparse to find on the internet, so I decided to create a note to comprove what I did.

 ## Nicknames